Abhinaay/Third-Eye/README.md

   opencv
   tensorflow
   numpy
-  time
+  socket
+  keras
+  argparser

-2) To install required library run the program and the program itself will try to install all the required library
+2) To install required library run the program and the program itself will try to install all the required library and then restart the program.

 4) Usage: